JaxPlays-Inc/jaxplays.org/content/productions/2026/2026-God-Of-Carnage.md

 show_details:
 - Playwright: '[[w:Yasmina Reza]]'
 - Translator: '[[w:Christopher Hampton]]'
-Genres: []
+genres: []
-Description: A biting dark comedy that begins with civility and unravels in chaos when two sets of parents meet after their children fight at school.
+description: A biting dark comedy that begins with civility and unravels in chaos when two sets of parents meet after their children fight at school.
 Sharp, funny, and uncomfortably honest.
 source_urls: